Molecule Search Page

 When sketching a molecule, an atom center will turn red if it has more than the allowed number of bonds.
 A pink dot on an atom indicates that it is a stereocenter.

-The entire molecule or part of a molecule may be copied for use outside of Orion.
+The entire molecule or part of a molecule may be copied for use outside of Molecule Search.
 For a portion of the molecule, first highlight the desired part.
 The selection can be copied as a SMILES or MOL file by right-clicking within the selection box (do not directly click an atom), clicking the “Copy” box, and selecting SMILES or MOL.
 Alternatively, to copy an entire molecule, right-click anywhere in the Sketcher window or simply on a bond, then click the “Copy” box and select MOL or SMILES.
 The SMILES or MOL file for the selected portion will be in your computer’s clipboard, ready to be pasted and used elsewhere.
 Right-clicking on an atom in a structure gives two options: elements and R-groups.

 The following video shows some useful Sketcher shortcuts.